infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 - Rehabilitative Practices

-## Principles guiding child safety(Intro)
+# INTRODUCTION
 [^6]
+The child safety principles in a childcare institution are based on the following principles
--recognition of best interests of the child
+- recognition of best interests of the child
--respect for dignity, liberty and freedom
+- respect for dignity, liberty and freedom
 -respect for agency and active participation of the child -respect for privacy and confidentiality
 -zero tolerance of any form of abuse